Grosserly/JavaScript-Injector/README.md

 # JavaScript Injector
-A bookmark that spawns a little box that lets you run JS in any page
+A bookmarklet that spawns a little box to run JS in any page

 ### Bookmark this: